SinyavtsevIlya/NanoECS/README.md

 }
 ```

-The generator parses this class, and creates a completely
- new component, in which instead of the fields there are reactive properties:
+The generator parses this class, and creates a completely new component, with reactive properties instead of fields:

 ```csharp
 public partial class ScoreComponent : ComponentEcs